 Now that we've explained the basic concept of perimeter in geometry, let's scroll down to work on specific geometry problems relating to this topic.

 The perimeter of a polygon is the combined length of all its straight-line sides.
-We can use the properties of simple polygons like triangles or rectangles to find the perimeter of irregular polygons, … [Read more...] about Perimeter of a Polygon
+In many geometry problems, we are asked to find the perimeter of an irregular shape, where not all of the side lengths … [Read more...] about Perimeter of a Polygon

 The perimeter of any polygon is simply the combined lengths of all its sides.
 In a polygon like a rectangle or a parallelogram, where the two opposite sides are equal, this can be simply represented … [Read more...] about Perimeter of a Rectangle

-It is common to see geometry word problems related to a shape's perimeter, which try to connect the concept of perimeter to real-life problems.
-Here is one such example.ProblemA hockey rink … [Read more...] about Perimeter of Geometric Shapes: Word Problems
+It is common to see geometry word problems related to the perimeter of geometric shapes.
+These problems attempt to connect the concept of perimeter to real-life problems.
+Here is one such … [Read more...] about Perimeter of Geometric Shapes: Word Problems